ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 # gRPC + TLS

-The gRPC MDT interface was introduced in IOS XE 16.10 and in 17.2 support for TLS security encapsulation was added.
-This means that the gRPC telemetry data can be sent in un-encrypted in plain text, or encrypted using TLS certificates as will be explored further below.
+The gRPC MDT interface was introduced in IOS XE 16.10, and in 17.2, support for TLS security encapsulation was added.
+This means that the gRPC telemetry data can be sent unencrypted in plain text or encrypted using TLS certificates as will be explored further below.

 Before looking at the gRPC-TLS feature configuration, the required TLS certificates need to be installed into IOS XE.
-See the previous version of the lab guide for those details, it's a manual process that is error prone.
+See the previous variations of the lab guide for those details; it's a manual process that is error-prone.
 This time the certificates can be loaded using the **gNOI cert.proto certificate management API** as detailed in the DayN/gNOI/cert.proto module.
 Refer to that module for details of the gNOI cert.proto.

 ## Load the certificates from the Ubuntu into the C9300 with the gnoi_cert tooling

-Follow the similar proceedure as above to use the gnoi_cert tooling to install the **grpc-dial-out-tls** certificate into the IOS XE truststore.
+Follow the similar procedure as above to use the gnoi_cert tooling to install the **grpc-dial-out-tls** certificate into the IOS XE truststore.

 **cd ~/gnmi_ssl/certs-grpc-tls**